lemontree0905/Coursera_How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

 - Data collecting
 - Data preprocessing
 - Modelling
-- Way to evaluate model in real lift
+- Way to evaluate model in real life
 - Way to deploy model (monitor model performance and re-train it on new data)

 ### Main ML algorithms
 - Linear
+  - split space into two sub-spaces sepatated by a hyper plane
   - Good for **sparse high dimensional** data
   - Lasso/Ridge/Logistic Regression; SVM
-- Tree-base method
+- Tree-based method
+  - split space into boxes
   - Good for tabular data
   - Hard to capture linear dependencies
   - Decision Tree, Random Forest, GBDT, XGBoost, LightGBM
-- KNN-based methods
+- kNN-based methods
+  - heavy rely on how to measure points "closeness"
 - Neural Networks
   - Good for **image**, **sounds**, **text**, **sequences**